nap2000/docs/cm-overview.rst

 ========

 A case management system is concerned with managing individual records of data that correspond to something or someone in the real world.
-Surveys are used to collect data and guidance can be used to provide services effectively while maintaining a focus on individuals.
+Surveys are used to collect data and guidance can be added to the surveys in order to provide services effectively while maintaining a focus on individuals.

 .. figure::  _images/cm1.jpg